sendinblue/APIv3-php-library/README.md

 ## api-key

+The API key should be passed in the request headers as `api-key` for authentication.

 - **Type**: API key
 - **API key parameter name**: api-key
 - **Location**: HTTP header

 ## partner-key

+The partner key should be passed in the request headers as `partner-key` along with `api-key` pair for successful authentication of partner (Optional).

 - **Type**: API key
 - **API key parameter name**: partner-key